Joonsey/joonsey.github.io/README.md

 ### 13th week {#thirteenthweek}
 Got a host for my website, working on the design og the website, finnished some tuning on the back-end

+### 14th week {14thweek}
+I have a fully functioning website with a back end and front end, it has API integration and a database